Can the Circus Save the World?

 Circus will not bring peace to the Middle East.
 But it can help to make dialogue possible by reducing fears, lowering barriers, and building trust.
 It can provide a model of a shared loyalty that transcends ethnic identities.
 It can teach the art of taking risks for the common good.
 It can demonstrate, to a wide audience, that what appears to be impossible is indeed possible.
 None of these may be sufficient to bring about the requisite social change, but without them, no change is possible.

-The Galilee Circus includes kids of ages 6-18, from the town of Karmiel in the heart of the Galilee and the villages around it.
-Rehearsals are held after school in a school gym, and we perform all over the region for schools, festivals, businesses, etc. The circus has an active parents committee that helps out at performances, and organizes occasional social activities for the circus kids and their families.
+The Galilee Circus includes 80 kids of ages 6-18, Arab and Jewish, from the towns and villages around Karmiel in the heart of the Galilee.
+Rehearsals are held after school in a community center gym, and we perform all over the region for schools, festivals, businesses, etc. The circus has an active parents' committee that helps out at performances, and organizes occasional social activities for the circus kids and their families.

-The fees paid by the participants – and the audiences – cover only a small part of the cost of coaches, buses, rent, and equipment.
-Major funding comes from foundations and private donors.
+The fees paid by the participants – and the audiences – cover only a small part of the cost of travel, rent, and equipment.
+If you can help with these costs please consider donating here.
+You can also link your bar/bat mitzvah to the circus!

 You don't have to run away from home to be a part of the Galilee Circus!